kelkalot/simpleaudit/README.md

 Sushant Gautam (Simula)\
 Maja Gran Erke (The Norwegian Directorate of Health)\
 Hilde Lovett (The Norwegian Directorate of Health)\
-Sunniva Bjørklund (The Norwegian Directorate of Health)
+Sunniva Bjørklund (The Norwegian Directorate of Health)\
+Tor-Ståle Hansen (Specialist Director, Ministry of Defense Norway)

 SimpleAudit uses different models such as Claude for multilingual auditing/red-teaming your AI systems through adversarial probing.
 It is simple, easy to extend, and requires minimal setup.
 It supports models via API or locally running.